eric-orozco/never-knows-best/README.md

 ## About
 A modern seed application with persistance and authentication.
-Nobody knows the best thing to do all of the time however, this project is intended as a quick way to get started using best technology as well practices found at the time this was written.
+Nobody knows the best thing to do all of the time however, this project is intended as a quick way to get started using some of the best technology as well practices found at the time this was written.

 ### Technology